phnix-dev/class-name-hider/addons/class_name_hider/README.md

 ## Why

-It`s not very useful on its own, but it helps with this problem:
+It is not very useful on its own, but it helps with this problem:

 There are two ways to access the type of another script in one script.

 The first is to `preload` the script into a constant, which makes you write `preload` a lot and can break because the path is hardcoded.

 The second option is to use the `class_name` keyword.
 This lets you access the script type without preloading it.
-However, it makes the `Create New Node` tab cluttered, slows it down, and if the script only works in a specific scene, it won't load the scene when added with the `Create New Node` tab.
+However, it makes the `Create New Node` tab cluttered, slows it down, and if the script only works in a specific scene, it will not load the scene when added with the `Create New Node` tab.
 Instead, it will add a new node with only the script attached to it.

 ## Note